bahreex/Bahree-PowerShell-Library/README.md

 ## Azure Automation Runbooks

-- **Start-AzureRMVMAllRB.ps1** - Asynchronously starts all Azure RM VMs in a Subscription or in one or more Resource Groups, or a specific VM from within an Azure Automation account
+- **Start-AzureRMVMAllRunbook.ps1** - Asynchronously starts all Azure RM VMs in a Subscription or in one or more Resource Groups, or a specific VM from within an Azure Automation account
-- **Stop-AzureRMVMAllRB.ps1** - Asynchronously stops all Azure RM VMs in a Subscription, or in one or more Resource Groups, or a specific VM from within an Azure Automation account
+- **Stop-AzureRMVMAllRunbook.ps1** - Asynchronously stops all Azure RM VMs in a Subscription, or in one or more Resource Groups, or a specific VM from within an Azure Automation account
+- **Expand-AzureRMVMOSDiskRunbook.ps1** - Increase the OS Disk size of an Azure RM VM.
+Supports both Managed and Unmanaged Disks.
+Disk size reduction not supported by Azure.
+- **Expand-AzureRMVMDataDiskRunbook.ps1** - Increase a particular Data Disk size of an Azure RM VM.
+Supports both Managed and Unmanaged Disks.
+Disk size reduction not supported by Azure.
+- **Get-AzureRMVMPowerStateRunbook.ps1** - Get the current Power State of an Azure RM VM.
+- **Get-AzureRMVMProvisioningStateRunbook.ps1** - Get the current Provisioning State of an Azure RM VM.

 ## General